 as revised, through Bouchercon LI , Sacramento, October 2020,

-current through Bouchercon LII , New Orleans, September 2021
+current through Bouchercon LIII , Minneapolis, September 2022

 A. At the conclusion of an annual General Members Meeting the Board shall have the following composition: a representative

 of the Local Organizing Committee hosting the General Members Meeting; a representative of each of the two preceding

 Local Organizing Committees; a representative of each Local Organizing Committee awarded a bid for a future Annual